tryton/tryton/doc/index.rst

     - *On Order*: The cost will be computed once for the sale.
     - *On Shipment*: The cost will be compted for each shipments.

-Once a carrier is selected a new line is appended with the shipment cost.
+At the quotation if a carrier is selected a new line is appended with the shipment cost but the added line can be modified when going back to draft.

 Three new fields are added to *Customer Shipment*: